Bayesian Matrix Completion for Hypothesis Testing: Results

 Despite $\gamma_{ij}$ being sensitive to small signals, $t_{ij}$ is much more robust and conservative even though they share the same factor loadings and latent factors.
 The difference in behaviours is attributable to $\bm{\alpha}$ coefficients.
 In the ToxCast/Tox21 application, $\alpha_0$ is $-0.208$ with 95\% CI $(-0.271,-0.140)$, and $\alpha_1$ is negative with mean $-2.610$ with 95\% CI $(-3.138, -2.171)$.
 This negative value may not imply that mean activity and variance activity move in different directions.
 Rather, we view it as undoing detection of cells with small signals as they are unlikely to be disturbed in variance.
-This perspective is supported by the fact that estimated $\gamma_{ij}$ and $t_{ij}$ achieved strong concordance when different cutoffs were applied (higher cutoff for the estimated $\gamma_{ij}$).
+This perspective is supported by that converted 0/1's from posterior means of $\gamma_{ij}$ and $t_{ij}$ achieve strong concordance when higher conversion cutoff is applied to $\gamma_{ij}$ than to $t_{ij}$.

 We discovered that one of the latent factors of assay endpoints is highly related to detection technology (See Figure \ref{obese:latfac}).
-Measuring assay endpoints relies on a variety of different approaches for detecting and quantifying analytes; these technologies have different levels of sensitivity to bioactivity.
+Measuring assay endpoints relies on a variety of different technologies for detecting and quantifying analytes; these technologies have different levels of sensitivity to bioactivity.
 Therefore, it is reasonable that one of the activity-relevant latent factors has a strong connection with detection technology.

-Figures \ref{hitcbad} show estimated dose-response curves from BMC as dashed lines with 95\% CIs as shaded areas in red.
+Figure \ref{hitcbad} shows estimated dose-response curves from BMC as dashed lines with 95\% CIs as shaded areas in red.
 The light gray shaded areas illustrate 95\% posterior predictive intervals for the data points drawn as black dots. ``Pr(Mean Effect)'' is the mean effect probability for a (chemical $i$, assay endpoint $j$) pair, which is computed as the posterior mean of $\gamma_{ij}$. ``Pr(Mean Effect ($>$ Cutoff))'' is a more conservative measure, the probability of mean effects exceeding a cutoff, which is the posterior mean of $\kappa_{ij}$.
 Similarly, ``Pr(Var Effect)'' indicates the variance effect probability whose value is the posterior mean of $t_{ij}.$